stoically/temporary-containers/README.md

 * An external Program opens a http(s) Link in the Browser
 * MiddleMouse Click on a Link on a Website*
 * Ctrl+LeftMouse Click on a Link on a Website*
-* \*Only when the target Link has another Domain than the one in the Tab
+  \*Only if the Target Link has another Domain than the Website

 Never open Tabs in new Temporary Containers when:
 * Regular click on a Link on a Website